DEVALLAADITHYA/Amazon-Sales-Analysis/README.md

+# Amazon-Sales-Analysis

-# Amazon-Sales-AnalysisThis project presents an interactive Power BI dashboard designed to analyze Amazon sales and customer engagement data.
+This project presents an interactive Power BI dashboard designed to analyze Amazon sales and customer engagement data.

 📌 Dashboard Highlights